Coordination of Benefits

 - Fourth payer: The group plan of the spouse of the parent who was second payer.

-If you have questions about your coordination of benefit situation, please contact Pension and Benefits.
+If you have questions about your coordination of benefit situation, please submit a request to HR.

 For more information about the specifics of your coverage, please contact Sun Life at 1-800-361-6212.